kamilaworonicz-ba/physics-product-launch/case-study.md

 - What stops teachers from using existing materials effectively?
 - What extra tools would make lesson preparation easier?

 There was a second challenge: the team.
 When I joined, a team was already in place: one author, who had written the first lessons, and two subject consultants, who had reviewed them.
-Their experience came from university teaching, from upper-secondary and technical school, and from a private primary school with gifted students and a very well-equipped physics lab.
+Their experience came from university teaching (the author), from upper-secondary and technical school (subject consultant #1), and from a private primary school with gifted students and a very well-equipped physics lab (subject consultant #2).
 None of it reflected the ordinary grade 7–8 classroom, where most of our target teachers work.
 I judged that a product built by this team would not fit the market, and I decided to fix the team before fixing the content.

 ## 3. My role